ParallelMaths/parallel/pages/8-09-easter-challenges.md

 Some of you will be doing the UKMT’s Junior Maths Challenge next month, so the rest of this Parallelogram consists of 12 Junior Maths Challenge questions – some easy, some tricky.
 This is an opportunity to get some practice before the real JMC.
 And, if you are not doing the JMC, then it is an excellent way to develop your maths skills.

-In the real JMC, you would have one hour to complete 25 questions, so in theory you have roughly thirty minutes to complete these 12 questions.
+In the real JMC, you would have one hour to attempt 25 questions, so in theory you have roughly thirty minutes to complete these 13 questions.
 However, don’t rush, don’t guess and don’t worry if you need longer than thirty minutes … you might even need the full hour.

 Here are a few things to bear in mind when you do the real JMC:
 * the first half of the questions are not too tricky (__also true below__).
 * the second half the questions are really tricky (__also true below__).
 * you will lose marks for wrong answers in the second half of the questions (__not true below__).

-__We have tried to make our Parallelograms more printer-friendly.
-In general, it is better to answer questions online, but sometimes (and maybe this is one of those times) it might be worth printing out one or two of the questions, doing them on paper, and then entering your answers back on the screen.__

 So don’t take wild guesses for the second half of the questions in the real JMC, and don’t take wild guesses for trickier questions below.
 However, if you have a rough idea of the answer or have narrowed it down to a couple of possible answers, then it is worth picking an answer.

+__We have tried to make our Parallelograms more printer-friendly.
+In general, it is better to answer questions online, but sometimes (and maybe this is one of those times) it might be worth printing out one or two of the questions, doing them on paper, and then entering your answers back on the screen.
+And make sure you have a paper and pencil to hand for sketches and calculations.__

 Finally, afterwards, make sure you go through all the answers and see where you went right and where you went wrong.
 This is 100% the best way to improve your maths skills.